gabriel-brito/starwars-catalogue/README.md

 ```
 http-server

+Now you can access by your browser with your on location!

+Ex: 192.168.0.86:8080
 ```

-And now will appear every character of StarWars series until now!
+And now will appear every character of StarWars series until now!<br>
 Simple, not?